Trump Plaza Hotel and Casino: Decline

 Trump Plaza's revenues took a sharp decline in 1990, due to competition from its newly opened sister property, the Trump Taj Mahal, which was a mile away.
 The casino narrowly averted default on a 1991 payment to bondholders by taking out a $25 million mortgage on its parking garage.
 Trump then negotiated a debt restructuring with the Plaza's creditors, under which their $250 million of debt would be exchanged for $200 million of bonds with a lower interest rate, plus $100 million of preferred stock.
 The plan was submitted as a prepackaged bankruptcy in March 1992.

+In 1993, Atlantic City casino development authority began condemning hundreds of properties, for the expansion of Trump Plaza Hotel and Casino.
+In 1998, a court stopped the condemnation of the Sabatini's restaurant, one of the properties.
+In 2005, Donald Trump agreed to buy the property for around $2 million, exceeding the first offer of $700,000.

 Construction of a $42-million expansion began in 1993.
 The plan called for demolition of the unfinished Penthouse casino, the addition of 30,000 square feet of gaming space, and renovation of the former Holiday Inn building to become Trump Plaza's East Tower, with 361 hotel rooms.
 The expansion was at the center of a major eminent domain court case, when Trump sought to obtain the property of Vera Coking, a retired homeowner whose house was adjacent to the Penthouse casino.
 Coking, represented by the Institute for Justice, was victorious, and plans to build a limousine parking lot were thwarted.

 In 1995, Trump granted ownership of Trump Plaza to his new publicly traded company, Trump Hotels & Casino Resorts (later Trump Entertainment Resorts).
 The company also acquired the Trump Regency hotel.

 The East Tower opened in two phases, in October 1995 and February 1996.
 The expansion continued with the May 1996 opening of Trump World's Fair, a $48-million renovation of the Trump Regency with an added casino, connected to Trump Plaza by a loggia across the Atlantic City Convention Hall.

+In 2004, the building hosted UFC 50.

 On May 24, 2011, Trump Entertainment Resorts announced that a decision would be made within two months to either sell the casino or to renovate and expand it, possibly with a joint venture partner.
 In February 2013, the company proposed to sell the property for $20 million to the Meruelo Group, a California-based company whose businesses include the Grand Sierra Resort in Reno.
 Meruelo planned to make significant investments in the property and rename it.
 The deal fell through when Carl Icahn, senior lender for Trump Plaza's mortgage, declined to approve the sale for the proposed price.